paulirish/devtools-frontend/test/README.md

 unit tests.

 The code coverage output is written to `/karma-coverage` in the repository root.
-The location can be overriden with `--artifacts-dir`.
+The location can be overridden with `--artifacts-dir`.
 You can open `/karma-coverage/index.html` in a browser to inspect coverage for individual files.

 ## Layout tests